evernost/fuzzyCalculator/README.md

   - possible warnings (ambiguities, ...), errors are shown as the user types
   - ...

-## Misc
-Python 3.10 is required for the pattern matching features.
-Pattern matching is used for cleaner code, but does not participate to the actual parsing process.
+## What is the development status?
+Still on-going, some expression already evaluate succesfully!